nrfconnect/sdk-nrf/scripts/shell/ble_console/README.rst

 BlueZ configuration
 *******************

-BLE Console requires the Bluetooth daemon to be run in experimental mode.
+Bluetooth LE Console requires the Bluetooth daemon to be run in experimental mode.

 If you want the Bluetooth daemon to start in experimental mode by default, complete the following steps: